Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 * Google Fonts - used to style the website fonts.
 * Balsamiq - tool used to create wireframe.

 # Testing

+## Header

+The header has a logo on the left hand side and the menu bar at the right hand side.
+The Menu contains the name and<br>
+a Font Awesome icon for each of the features.
+When a user hovers their mouse over the menu, it hovers up to show the<br> exact menu item that is tobe opened for emphasis and the background color of ash.
+This has been manually tested and it<br> works all across the web pages.
+Any of the pages can be seen and navigated from every page.
+It has been tested and found<br> to be responsive. .
+The header acts responsively across all resolutions too.

+## Footer

+The footer contains just the social media i.e. Facebook; Linkedin; Instagram; Twitter and YouTube.
+It is designed to share<br> light green color with the facilities menu and centered.
+It is also designed to be sticky.
+The social media are represented by<br>
+Font Awesome Icons which are also styled with hover effect when the mouse goes over the icons.
+This has been tested across all<br> the pages and it holds true.

+## Home Page

+The home page otherwise known as the landing page contains three sections viz: about us/picture of the front view of Fitness Always gym;<br> the opening hours and contact details.
+The about us is a catching statement about the gymnasium to attract new customers.<br>
+It shared the row 50:50 with the front view photo of the gym.

 ## The code has been validated using: